odoo/owl/doc/reference/concurrency_model.md

 a virtual representation of the desired component html).
 The output of this phase is a virtual DOM.

-It is asynchronous: each subcomponents needs to either be created (so, `willStart` will need to be called), or updated (which is done with the `willUpdateProps` method).
+It is asynchronous: each sub component needs to either be created (so, `willStart` will need to be called), or updated.
 This is completely a recursive process: a component is the root of a component tree, and each sub component needs to be (virtually) rendered.

 ### Patching